lkaihua/carp/docs/dev.md

 ### Work log

 #### 2023-08-03
 - [ ] Use channel to load at least 1-level sub folder's info.
-Otherwise it seems not quite useful.
+Otherwise it seems not quite useful if you can't peak into the folder, either in default view to show the content icon for the folder, or in media / music view to display a smart playlist.
-- [ ] move breadcrumb into frontend.
+- [ ] Use [virtuoso](https://virtuoso.dev/) to show items as the target is to handle very big files.

 #### 2023-07-29
 - Add JSON format for directory list metadata.